 Experience the benefits of having access to a hybrid cloud solution, which provides us to access many resources, including NVIDIA GPUs.
-Explore how you can leverage NVIDIA's RAPIDS framework using Cloudera Machine Learning (CML), on the Cloudera Data Platform (CDP).
+Explore how you can leverage NVIDIA's RAPIDS framework using Cloudera Machine Learning on Cloudera's data platform.
 Harness the GPU power and see significant speed improvements compared to commonly used machine learning libraries such as pandas, NumPy and Sklearn in both data preprocessing and model training.

 In the ML Workspaces section, select Provision Workspace.